 Palmer Johnson's rich history spans more than 100 years, back to 1918 when Sturgeon Bay Boat Works began.
-In 1956, Sturgeon Bay Boat Works was renamed Palmer Johnson Yachts and in the 1960's Bill Parsons became a partner in Palmer Johnson Yachts.
+In 1956, Sturgeon Bay Boat Works was renamed Palmer Johnson Yachts and in the 1960s Bill Parsons became a partner in Palmer Johnson Yachts.
 Over the next 4 decades, Palmer Johnson Yachts constructed world-class vessels ranging in size from 80' to 195'.
 In 1977, Palmer Johnson Distributors was spun off to diversify the business, distributing Twin Disc products.
-Bill Parsons retained ownership of Palmer Johnson Distributors and it has remained a family business for 42 years.
+Bill Parsons retained ownership of Palmer Johnson Distributors and it has remained a family business for over 40 years.
 In 2004 Bill's son, Craig Parsons, joined Palmer Johnson Distributors, now Palmer Johnson Power Systems.
-Below are highlights of the last 100+ years of history ranging from the early days of the boatyard to current state as a world-class Off-Highway Distribution and Service Company.
+Below are highlights of the last 100+ years of history ranging from the early days of the boatyard to its current state as a world-class Off-Highway Distribution and Service Company.

 Hans Johnson and Herman Gmack found Sturgeon Bay Boat Works.
 During this era, the company built commercial fishing boats, rowing skiffs and small yachts.
 During WWII, built wooden aircraft rescue vessels and supply boats for the US Army.
 In 1928, Hans’ son, Palmer Johnson, took over the business; the company was renamed after him in 1956.